jagriti99/jagriti99/README.md

 # jagriti99
 I'm Jagriti Sharma
-student at Business College Helsinki. studying Full stack course.
+Student at Business College Helsinki. soon to be Full stack developer
+Graduating in Business Information Technology from Haaga-Helia (2022)